 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) detailing your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your application.

-The estimate depends on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a close range of accuracy, and I'll study the estimate and let you know if everything looks good.
+This estimate is formed from the loan amount.
+RESPA requirements require that it has to involve all closing costs and fall within a close range of accuracy, and I'll examine the estimate and let you know if it all looks adequate.

 Then it's time to close on your house.
-This should happen at a title company or escrow office and will most likely be a smooth and relaxed occurrence.
+This will probably take place at a title company or escrow office and will likely be a smooth and relaxing event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at 717-436-8200 or e-mail me at .
+And if you need anything or have any questions, simply contact me at 717-436-8200 or e-mail me at .